-Macrobid is a commonly prescribed antibiotic medication used to treat urinary tract infections and bladder infections.
+Macrobid is a commonly prescribed antibiotic for treating urinary and bladder tract infections.

-Consuming alcohol with Macrobid may well cause you to feel sick and suffer from an upset stomach.
+Consuming alcohol with Macrobid may cause you to feel sick and suffer an upset stomach.

-We all get unwell from time to time, sometimes needing a little help to recover with antibiotics.
+We all get unwell occasionally, sometimes needing help recovering with antibiotics.

 “Each year, in the UK, millions of prescriptions are issued to treat bacterial infections, but not all antibiotics are safe to mix with alcohol.”

-Here, we look at the effects of drinking alcohol when taking Macrobid, how it may make you feel, as well as the associated possible risks and complications.
+Here, we look at the effects of drinking alcohol when taking Macrobid, how it may make you feel, and the associated risks and complications.

 What is Macrobid?